Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 2. the procedure to complain about the refusal.

-14. What if you want to make a complaint about some aspect of our privacy procedures?
+What if you want to make a complaint?

-14.1 We are committed to maintaining and protecting your privacy but it is possible that in limited circumstances, mistakes might be made.
-If you are concerned with the way your personal information has been handled then you are entitled to make a complaint.
-If you would like to lodge a complaint, please contact us through our Privacy Compliance Officer, whose details are set out below.
+We are committed to maintaining and protecting your privacy, but it is possible that in limited circumstances mistakes might be made.
+If you are concerned with the way your personal information has been handled, you are entitled to make a complaint.
+If you would like to lodge a complaint, please contact our Privacy Officer using the details below.

 Privacy Officer